 At a low level on deck the positioning of wind turbines presents a potential danger to any crew, who might accidentally venture too close to the revolving blades.
 In addition, deck mounting reduces the energy that can usefully be captured unless the turbines can escape the ocean boundary layer and as many deck obstructions as possible, where such obstructions are sure to interfere with energy capture.

 The SeaVax project encompasses many of the Sustainable Development Goals that the UN are hoping to achieve in one.
-Where Seavax is solar and wind powered, meeting SDG 7 aims and in the longer term SDG13, as in research into zero emission ocean transport.
+Where Seavax is solar and wind powered, meeting SDG 7 aims and in the longer term SDG13, as in research into zero emission ocean transport to combat climate change and global warming.
 The objective is to develop the innovative technology (SDG9) to help in the fight alleviate hunger and provide food security (SDG2) and the vessels clean rivers and oceans (SDG6).
 Lastly, WOAA sits well with SDG17 in that the proposed World Ocean AntiPlastic Alliance encourages international cooperation in seeking to clean the oceans as per SDG14.

 FORD TRANSIT - This is the Ford Transit that was spruced up with artwork by Emily Hoad, a marine biologist who worked with us in 2018.
 The van will double up to carry comestibles for the crew during ocean awareness events and during on site construction of SeaVax vehicles, with just a little more artwork to complete the underwater scene.
 Copyright © photographs, 17 August 2018.
 All rights reserved, Cleaner Ocean Foundation Ltd.

-SOLAR PANELS - The wind turbines operate in conjunction with solar panels arrays as two wings and a central deck area.
+MAST HEIGHT - In these diagrams you can see the boom raised a little over three meters where the twin turbines should be operating in cleaner air.
+On the ocean the height difference should see a significant improvement in performance, especially when combined with solar panels where shading is a big issue.
+The wind turbines operate in conjunction with solar panels arrays as two wings and a central deck area.
 The solar wings can track the sun and fold over each other for safe storage when weather conditions are unfavourable.
 At such times the wind will be blowing harder, leaving the turbines to take advantage of the energy source until it become dangerous.
 This is where the folding mechanism comes into its own.

 WINDY COASTLINE - One thing Lolita noticed was the difference between wind speeds inland and on the coast.
 She visited Newhaven Harbour and Brighton seafront, including the famous Palace Pier, to see for herself just how blustery it can be along the shores of England.
 Copyright © photographs, 9 March 2019.
 All rights reserved, Cleaner Ocean Foundation Ltd.